 If a player performs as expected, it gains nothing.
 If it performs better than expected, it is rewarded, while if it performs poorer than expected, it is penalized.

 According to the movie The social network by David Fincher, it appears that the Elo’s method formed the basis for rating people on Zuckerberg’s Web site Facemash, which was the predecessor of Facebook.
-This challenge is ispired by Chess ratings - Elo versus the Rest of the World Kaggle competition.
+This challenge is inspired by Chess ratings - Elo versus the Rest of the World Kaggle competition.

 library(tidyverse)